POK and the future of digital credentials: trust, purpose and real impact

 POK's Vision: A Global Knowledge Network

-At POK we believe in a future where:
+At POK, the vision is a future where:

-And we’ve been recognized by HolonIQ in 2024 and 2025 as one of the most innovative EdTech companies in Latin America.
+And has been recognized by HolonIQ in 2024 and 2025 as one of the most innovative EdTech companies in Latin America.

 Conclusion: The Credentials Are Not Ours — They Belong to the Students

-This is why at POK we commit to real standards, robust technology and an unwavering purpose: to use digital credentials to generate social mobility.
+This is why POK commits to real standards, robust technology and an unwavering purpose: to use digital credentials to generate social mobility.

 What future are we giving our students?